eeronomicon/drupal-dna/README.md

 * A DNA molecule of T returns A as its pair.
 * A DNA molecule of C returns G as its pair.
 * A DNA molecule of G returns C as its pair.
-* An input of space is returned as-is.
+* An input of space is returned as a null character.
 * An input of ATCG returns TAGC.
-* An input of A T C G returns T A G C.
+* An input of A T C G returns TAGC.
-* An input of A c TC G b returns T  AG C .
+* An input of A c TC G b returns TAGC .

 ## Prerequisites